Skip to main content

 SEVIS Record Transfer Procedures

-To request a transfer of your SEVIS record, you must complete a “SEVIS Record Transfer Form.”
+To request a transfer of your SEVIS record, log into the CISS Portal, navigate to the Control Center, and submit the "SEVIS Record Transfer Request."
 You will need to provide the following information and documents:

 Choosing Your SEVIS Record Release Date